This recipe was originally posted November 30, 2019 and has been updated with new images and additional content.

 Absolutely!
 You have endless options, like pad krapow kung (prawns), pad krapow neua (beef), pad krapow mu (pork)… you could even go vegetarian with pad krapow het (mushrooms)!

-The next time you you crave some great Asian flavors, give this easy chicken recipe a try.
+The next time you you crave some great Asian flavors, give my easy Thai Basil Chicken recipe a try.
 It just might be the easiest dinner you’ve ever cooked!
-And for more ideas, check out my roundup of the 50 Best Asian Recipes.
+And for more ideas, check out my roundup of the best Asian Recipes.
 Until next time…

-Thai Basil Chicken, on my Gypsy Plate… Enjoy!
+Thai Basil Chicken, on our Gypsy Plate… Enjoy!

 Thai Basil Chicken